Skip to navigation Skip to content

 • If the customer has lost their legal residence status, payment will automatically cancel

-• If payment cancels because the customer is not residentially qualified, check that an alternative payment cannot be claimed
+• If payment cancels because the customer is not residentially qualified, check if they can claim an alternative payment

 • If the customer is residentially qualified and payment had been incorrectly cancelled (e.g. NSR and the error has since been corrected i.e. Residence information has been verified and updated), payment can be restored.
 See Restoration of payments